 3. Familiarize Yourself With the Role

 Did you apply to the role a few weeks ago?
 Perhaps you applied to a couple of different job opportunities, and don't remember which job this interview is for.
 Either way, you should take some time to go back and review the job that you applied to.
-Familiarize yourself with the role that your going to be interviewing for.
+Familiarize yourself with the role that you're going to be interviewing for.

 To do this, you can search online, and search by the company name.
 Read over the job description, and think about why you applied to this job in the first place.